ButinVladimir/cyberiada/ROADMAP.md

 ## Crafting blueprints

 Crafting blueprints allows crafting equipment or boosters.
-Level of resulting item is determined by level of crafting.
+Level of resulting item is determined by difficulty level.
 Quality can be selected and will affect crafting time, but having crafting level above difficulty level will decrease it.
 Getting blueprints for same item increases max quality with what item can be crafted.

 Crafting rectipes are unlocked in specific city by repeated runs.